onkoe/barretts-club/content/posts/three-android.md

 ### Just a Project

-Graphene as a security project is incredible - with years of developer time poured into even minor details.
+In any case, Graphene as a security project is incredible - with years of developer time poured into even minor details.
 No stone is left unturned.
 It includes comprehensive security vector mitigations and refuses to support devices if they aren't compatible with [such choices](https://grapheneos.org/faq#future-devices).

 For example, the maintainers declined to support the Fairphone 4 due to slow, inconsistent security patches and [using test keys in production](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/11)! (off-topic, but that's crazy)